kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - **kube-apiserver and kube-controller-manager** must both have `DRAResourcePoolStatus` enabled.
 The gate is Alpha (default off) in both 1.36 and 1.37, so both components must opt in explicitly.
-- **1.36 ↔ 1.37 skew:** API is `resource.k8s.io/v1alpha3` in both
+- **1.36 ↔ 1.37 skew:** Status API is `resource.k8s.io/v1alpha3` in
-  releases.
-A 1.37 KCM serving a 1.36 apiserver may emit `counterSets[]` / `shareableSummary` on objects whose 1.36 apiserver storage understands them as opaque optional fields — no compatibility issue.
+  both releases.
+A 1.37 KCM serving a 1.36 apiserver may emit `partitionSummary[]` / `counterSets[]` / `shareableSummary` on objects whose 1.36 apiserver storage understands them as opaque optional fields — no compatibility issue.
 A 1.36 KCM serving a 1.37 apiserver simply does not populate the new fields.
+- **`ResourceSlice.Spec.PartitionTypeAttribute` skew:** the field
+  lives in served `resource.k8s.io/v1`.
+A 1.37 apiserver with the feature gate disabled (default) drops the field on write, so drivers that set it on a gate-disabled cluster see it silently cleared — same shape as other gated optional fields.
+A 1.36 apiserver does not know the field and rejects it on write.
+The controller-side check (cross-slice consistency) tolerates the unset case via the fallback view.
 - **Older kubectl** can create/read objects via the standard `v1alpha3` endpoint without changes.